-The celebration took place Sunday, March 29, at the community centre attached to Roxboro United Church, near the Roxboro library and not far from the site of the former Charles A. Kirkland school — a fitting location for a gathering that brought together so many whose lives she touched.
+The celebration took place Sunday, March 29, at the community centre attached to Roxboro United Church, near the Roxboro library and not far from the site of the former Charles A. Kirkland school — a fitting location for a gathering that brought together so many whose lives she touched. n